TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 *Theme* | *Templating* | *Sitepackage*

-It is good practice to create a **sitepackage**.
+It is good practice to create a **Sitepackage**.
 This is an extension which contains the resources required for a theme.

 Sitepackage